-- When the house is eventually sold and the debt paid off, there may be money left over to provide some kind of inheritance.
+- When the house is eventually sold and the debt paid off, there might be money left over to provide some kind of inheritance.

 - The equity released on your main property is tax free.

 - They might affect your entitlement to benefits, or support from your local authority, as any money you raise through equity release is likely to affect the assessment of your income and capital.

 - The inheritance you pass on to your beneficiaries will be substantially reduced and won’t include your home itself.